kings-cs/CS380-F17-MaloneySean/README.md

 </table>

 5. Current Limitations: May not function for file formats not explicitly listed.
 Histogram Equalization only works on grayscale images.

+6. Testing:
+	Test classes can be found in the ohCrop.tests pacakage.
+		Tests for Blelloch Scan are in the ScanTest class.
+		Tests for Radix Sort are in the SortTest class.